 Curious how your autoscaled instances behave when their CPUs are consumed?
 Simply target the instances, select how many cores to consume and for how long, and using your favorite monitoring tool, watch the CPU consumption increase along with the number of instances in place to handle your traffic.

 After running your first attacks and observing the effects on your end user experience, your team can get busy fixing any critical issues that may have been exposed.
-Once fixes are in place, simply re-run the same attacks to verify your newfound resiliency.
+Once fixes are in place, simply re-run the same attacks to verify your newfound reliability.

 Along with Shutdown and CPU attacks, Gremlin Free offers nine other infrastructure attacks as a Chaos Engineering-as-a-Service to provide you with full control at all times with an intuitive UI, CLI, & API.
 Quickly halt and revert all attacks at the click of a button, returning your hosts to a healthy state.
 Rest assured that if the Gremlin client ever loses communication with our control plane, all attacks will be halted and reverted.

 Sign up for Gremlin Free to get started with Chaos Engineering.
 If you have any questions, check out our documentation, our Shutdown Experiment Pack, or get in touch on the Chaos Engineering #support channel.